 If you find yourself losing or gaining weight too quickly when doing a juice cleanse, then you should likely consider ending the cleanse and going back to eating a more balanced diet with whole foods.

-6. Potential for oxalate poisoning
+6. Potential for Oxalate Poisoning

 Certain fruits and veggies like spinach and berries are naturally higher in oxalates, which are crystalline molecules that can cause issues like kidney stones when overaccumulated.